Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The URI of any CLD below must also be stored centrally, as [explained here](../COMPONENTS/app-core.md#search).
 The central search platform should be accessible publicly.

+### Initial version

+For new CLD's, the initial version will always be 1.
+For historical CLD's, for which it is clear that a version 01 has been created after the first CLD appeared, the initial of that latter must be set at 0.

 ## Other functions realised by use cases

 ### Presentation